 Context.
+Ignore the abstract - isn't updated yet.
 The performance of CCD detectors aboard orbiting X-ray observatories slowly degrades due to accumulating radiation damage.

 Aims.
 In an effort to understand the relationship between CCD spectral resolution, radiation damage, and the on-orbit particle background, we attempt to identify differences arising in the performance of two CCD-based instruments: the Advanced CCD Imaging Spectrometer (ACIS) aboard the Chandra X-ray Observatory, and the X-ray Imaging Spectrometer (XIS) aboard the Suzaku X-ray Observatory.